The NBCE is divided into five districts. Each district is represented by a District Director.

 NBCE Districts By State

-District V: Louisiana, Arkansas, Mississippi, Alabama, Georgia, Florida, Tennessee, Kentucky, North Carolina, South Carolina, Virginia, West Virginia, Puerto Rico, and U.S. Virgin Islands.
-Directed by John McGinnis, D.C.
+District V: Louisiana, Arkansas, Mississippi, Alabama, Georgia, Florida, Tennessee, North Carolina, South Carolina, Virginia, West Virginia, Puerto Rico, and U.S. Virgin Islands.
+Directed by: Danita Heagy, D.C.

 Board Composition – Directors of NBCE Districts